 2. Carly Simon: Nobody Does It Better (The Spy Who Loved Me)

 Radiohead's Thom Yorke once described this as "the sexiest song ever written", and who am I to argue with a face like that?
-The lyric of the song sums up Bond to a tee, and it was widely used in tributes to Roger Moore when he died earlier this year.
+The lyric of the song sums up Bond to a tee, and it was widely used in tributes to Roger Moore when he died.
 It's a fabulous track, and unlike many on this list, it can easily stand alone without the kudos of also being a Bond theme.

 1. The John Barry Orchestra: The James Bond Theme (Dr. No)

 Maybe it's a cop out to pick this at the top of the pile, but how can you not?
 It's a brilliant piece of music, and one of the greatest instrumentals of all time.
 "The James Bond Theme" is 1m 48s of genius which echoes through the ages.